 Caravanserai surveyed 25 teachers from three Tashkent universities April 26.
 Their average monthly salary was about 1.5 million UZS (US $404).

-Under Mirziyoyev's April 20 resolution, by July 20, the relevant ministries will conclude a study of international practises and then propose a system of pay raises based on teachers' professionalism and quality of instruction.
+Under Mirziyoyev's April 20 resolution, by July 20, the relevant ministries will conclude a study of international practices and then propose a system of pay raises based on teachers' professionalism and quality of instruction.

 They also intend to attract foreign professors, who until now have been rare in Uzbekistan.